tanmoybanerjee2003/dataScience/Udacity_data_science_capstone/README.md

 ## Project Motivation <a name="motivation"></a>
 This is an Udacity Nanodegree project.
-Purpose of the project is to build a supervised binary classifier to predict risk associated with loans.</br>
+Purpose of the project is to build a supervised binary classifier to predict risk associated with loans.
-As part of the project,
+</br></br>As part of the project,
-1. Data related to loan applications from [Home Credit](http://www.homecredit.net/) has been analyzed, sanitized, encoded, scaled
+1. Data related to loan applications from [Home Credit](http://www.homecredit.net/) was analyzed, sanitized, encoded, scaled
-2. A number of classifiers have been evaluated
+2. A number of classifiers were evaluated
-3. Best performed classifier has been optimized further in multiple ways</br>
+3. One classifier has been selected based on chosen metric.
+4. Optimization techniques were demonstrated on selected classifier</br>

 ## File Description <a name="files"></a>